thiagorobert/thiagorobert.github.io/_posts/2022-01-12-hack-attempt.markdown

 ## Bash history of a hack attempt in one of my Fargate services

-Yesterday I checked the bash history for an open [web terminal](http://github.com/yudai/gotty) I left behind in of of the Fargate services I set up, and noticed a hack attempt.
+Yesterday I checked the bash history for an open [web terminal](http://github.com/yudai/gotty) I left behind in one of the Fargate services I set up, and noticed a hack attempt.
 Below you'll find the set of commands the attacker used.
 Typos and the constant use of `clear` makes me think this isn't a pro, but it's still interseting to see what he/she attempted.